HL7/davinci-alerts/source/pages/_includes/alerts-communication-intro.md

 1.  an alert priority code
 1.  coverage information
 1.  who received the alert
-1.  supporting information in the form of free text or references to attachment(s) or resource(s) for the recipient.
+1.  what supporting information was included in the notification in the form of free text or references to attachment(s) or resource(s) for the recipient.

 **Profile specific implementation guidance:**

-- ...todo...
+- The [Alert Scenario] table lists the Resources that may be referenced in the Da Vinci Communication Profile payload element and included in the alert Bundle.

 ### Examples